 It was noticed that the approval of beneficiaries as well as the sanctions of payment were obtained offline.
 After approval and sanction, the government cheques were deposited with Axis bank (sponsoring bank) for credit into Departmental scheme account.
 Thereafter the Axis bank released payment direct into beneficiaries account (beneficiaries holding account with nationalized/commercial banks), in respect of beneficiaries holding account with State Bank of Sikkim (SBS) and Post Office, the Axis bank transferred the fund to SBS and Post Office for further payment to these beneficiaries.
 The database relating to details of beneficiaries, payments under these schemes were maintained in MS Excel and were processed manually.
 Thus, the processing, storing and sharing of data in MS Excel was prone to various vulnerabilities viz unauthorized editing, viewing etc. In addition, manual transfer of funds through multiple intermediaries caused considerable delay in payment reaching the beneficiaries.
-The SJWD did not have any system to weed out the duplicate and ineligible beneficiaries.
 Had the Department adopted NSAP-PPS, all these system and controls could have been with the Department on real time basis.